turingschool/backend-curriculum-site/module1/lessons/hashes_arts_and_crafts.md

 ### Intro - Hash Properties

 Hashes are the second most important data structure in Ruby.
 Like an Array, a Hash is a data structure used for representing a _collection_ of things.
-But whereas an Array generally represents a **list** of things (ordered, identified by numeric position), we use a Hash to represent a collection of *named* values.
-In a Hash, we can insert data by assigning it to a name and later retrieving it using the same name.
+But whereas an Array generally represents a **list** of things (ordered, identified by numeric position), we use a Hash to represent a collection of *named* key-value pairs.
+Both keys and values can be any object type.
+In a Hash, we can insert data by assigning it to a key name and later retrieving it using the same key name.

+Ruby stringifies `keys`, then uses a hashing algorithm to map the string to a data address where the `value` data is stored (data can be stored wherever memory is free; all `values` do not need to be in a contiguous block of memory).
+Look ups are more efficient for hashes than arrays because they only need to look at one memory location to get the `value` data.
+Iterating through a hash is less efficient than an array because the hashing algorithm is not efficient to reverse the hash back to the original stringified `key`, so it stores the string and the hash result and needs to use both for iteration.

-Some languages call their Hashes *dictionaries, map, associative array* for this reason -- you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).
+Some languages call their Hashes *hash maps, maps, dictionaries, associative arrays, or symbol tables* because you look up a key to retrieve its definition (the data or value with which the label was associated).

 Key ideas: